ibm-cloud-docs/Cloudant/README.md

 # Cloudant

-Please use https://github.ibm.com/Bluemix-Docs/Cloudant/ for contribuition.
+Please use https://github.ibm.com/Bluemix-Docs/Cloudant/ for contributions.
 Pushes to https://github.com/IBM-Bluemix-Docs/Cloudant are only allowed by members of documentation team.